jrmsjorgesilva/BookHunter/README.md

 You will need an API KEY to run this project.<br>
 Go to "NewYorkTimesAPI.co.uk", then login and request you key.<br>
-After that change the API KEY direct on the code (SearchAPI.js or TheKING.js) or create yourself a .env configuration to build.
+After that change insert the API KEY direct on the code (SearchAPI.js or TheKING.js) or create yourself a dotenv configuration to build.

 # Available Scripts